 This series of short, accessible books focuses on the everyday key skills that social workers need in order to practise effectively and ensure the best possible outcomes for service users.
 Easy to read and practical, the books feature key learning points, practice examples based on real-life situations, and exercises for the reader to enhance their learning.
 The books in this series are essential reading for post-qualifying social work students and social work practitioners.
 Jane Wonnacott is Director of In-Trac Training and Consultancy, UK.

-Keywords: social care, social work
+Keywords: communication, social care, social work

 This series brings together accessible texts that combine in-depth consideration of theory with suggestions for caring practice.
 Drawing on the latest research and experience in a range of practice settings, these are informative and thought-provoking resources for practical theologians and practitioners working in health and social care.